p4rkerw/SALSA/Tutorial/Tutorial.md

 --genomeFastaFiles rna_ref/fasta/genome.fa \
 --sjdbGTFfile rna_ref/genes/genes.gtf
 ```
 Alternatively, these references will be built at runtime and placed in the $SCRATCH directory.
-To perform variant aware realignment on a single cell gene expression dataset with WASP run:

 **Launch SALSA container**
 ```
 SCRATCH1=/g/scratch